 The Pleasure of the President

-"Blue, shmue," his reflection proclaims in a muted tone, largely skeptical of superpowers inherent in clothing but always shrewd enough to follow good advice.
+"Blue, shmue," his reflection proclaims in a muted tone.
+Largely skeptical of superpowers inherent in clothing, the President nevertheless prided himself on taking good advice.

-'Not blue—navy,' the First Lady's shrill voice breaks in, contradicting even the minute details of his private inner monologue.
-Anyone who believes the President of the United States is exempt from marital browbeating has never experienced Mrs. Edward Cullen behind closed doors, he muses, a grimace emerging.
+"Not blue—navy."
+The First Lady's voice breaks in, shrilly contradicting even the minute details of his private inner monologue.
+Anyone who believes the President of the United States is exempt from marital browbeating has never experienced Mrs. Edward Cullen behind closed doors.
 Their happy First Couple masks may fool the country—the world, even—but it's a damn farce, and one he plans to put an end to on Election Night, whether conceding to his highly unworthy opponent or accepting the country's vote of confidence for a second term.
 Either way, he reflects with some measure of satisfaction, Calamity Jane and her Louis Vuitton steamer trunkfuls of painstakingly accumulated designer gowns will be escorted off the White House grounds before the next Inauguration, free to inflict her own unique brand of torture on the next poor sucker to fall into her clutches.

 Yes, this is so very helpful.
 Five minutes before opening the French doors of the West Wing and ordering the country's sons and daughters to war, the Most Powerful Man in the Free World is picturing himself a pussy-whipped chump.
-Get a grip, Cullen, he admonishes himself sharply.
+Get a grip, Cullen.

 "Mr. President."
 Admiral Biers, Chairman of the Joint Chiefs, claps a firm hand on the younger man's shoulder.
-Had he not detected the Admiral's presence in advance and braced himself, the President would have been pitched forward face-first into the mirror.
-The Admiral's hands could crush granite; no match, the President observes with some measure of pride, for the power of his own pen.
+Had he not detected the Admiral's presence in advance and braced himself, the President would have been pitched face-first into the mirror.
+The Admiral's hands could crush granite—no match, the President observes with some measure of pride, for the power of his own pen.

 "Admiral."
-The President's eyes click back to his own reflection as he fixes his collar, smoothes his lapels and tightens up the button on his suit jacket, each gesture an opportunity to dissipate the moisture from his clammy hands and settle his nerves.
+The President's eyes click back to his own reflection as he fixes his collar, smoothes his lapels, and tightens up the button on his suit jacket.
+Each gesture an opportunity to wipe the moisture from his clammy hands and settle his nerves.

-Biers nods solemnly and the President returns the subtle gesture.
+Biers nods solemnly, and the President returns the subtle gesture.
 There's nothing more to say.
 The Admiral exits through the side door to take his place in the front row, joined by the National Security Advisor, the Secretary of State, and the Vice President.
-It's more comforting for him to think of them as titles right now, rather than trusted friends.
+It's more comforting for him to think of his trusted friends as titles right now.
 Each has already passed through the vestibule and done his best to fortify the President with the strength needed to bring a country into a war that many feel is not theirs to fight, if the latest polls are to be believed.

 McCarty raises his left wrist to his mouth, the movement drawing his black suit jacket taut across the man's broad back, inching the bottom of his jacket just high enough to reveal the strain of his trousers around thick, muscular thighs.
 If there's anything more revealed, the President doesn't allow his eyes to wander further.
-He has no focus to spare this morning, nor mental space to ponder the way his own belly twists when the agent is close by—and he's close by most of the President's waking hours, by the very nature of the job description.
+He has no focus to spare this morning, nor mental space to ponder the way his own belly twists when the agent is close by—and by the very nature of the job description, he's close by most of the President's waking hours.
 That simple reality has grown to be both the President's most agonizing torment and his guiltiest pleasure.